TheBIMsider/bcfsleuth/README.md

 - Large files with 100+ topics

 BCFSleuth expected performace:
-- Support for multipule BCF authoring tools that can export BCF 2.0 or 2.1
+- Support for BCF authoring tools that can export BCF 2.0 or 2.1
 - Complex BCF files with extensive comment threads
 - Extra Large files with 1000+ topics
 - Various BCF format variations and edge cases